 Skip to main content

 The desktop app is where most people will use Pioneer.
 It is a native app, not a web shell.
-You use it to connect gateways, work in the default workspace, talk to models, inspect tool runs, configure providers, manage skills and MCP servers, and keep an eye on tasks.
+You use it to connect gateways, manage workspaces, talk to models, inspect tool runs, configure providers, manage skills and MCP servers, and keep an eye on tasks.
 The important thing to remember is that the desktop app is a client.
 It gives you control, but the gateway owns the work.
 Provider calls, tool execution, task runs, skills, MCP servers, and stored Pioneer state belong to the gateway you are connected to.

 Local Use